strahinjastevanovic/ETL_HemOnc_regimens/README.md

 # Regimens Assembler
 Pipeline for assembling regimens from HemOnc datasets (sigs table)

-For details checkout `assets/Assembler_main.md`
+For strategy and details see `assets/Assembler_main.md`

-# Setup
+## Setup

-0. You would need to setup postgres connection first to access Athena mirror resources.
+- You need to setup connection with OMOP CDM DB first.

-1. Use requirements.txt to setup env.
-Checkout `.env.template`.
+See `.env.template`.

+- Install environment from `requirements.txt`

-# Run pipeline
+## Run

+Create regimens with the following command:

 ```
 ./MAIN.sh -out output-assembled